Spangle-AI/spangle-ai.github.io/_posts/2024-09-30-snowplow-cluster.md

 Finally we need to create the endpoint to receive incoming tracking calls and pass them to the collector service.
 In the following, you need to:

 1. Replace `<TRACKER.DOMAIN>` with the tracker's domain name.
-Something like `tracker.spangle.ai`.
+Something like `tracker.example.com`.
-2. Replace the name of the managed certificate from `tracker-domain-certificate` to something more sensible, something like `tracker-spangle-ai`.
+2. Replace the name of the managed certificate from `tracker-domain-certificate` to something more sensible, something like `tracker-example-com`.

 ```yaml
 # snowplow/endpoint.yaml